 Concepts covered: Management vs. leadership, model for managing, change matrix, power models, foundational systems, and strategic planning.

-- Recruiting Top Talent: The Manager’s Role in the Recruiting Process – A bad hire can cost a company from between 3-10x that employee’s salary in lost time, training and opportunity cost.
-This module teaches participants how to effectively recruit participants and onboard them so that they are productive in the shortest amount of time.
+A bad hire can cost a company from between 3-10x that employee’s salary in lost time, training, and opportunity cost.
+This module teaches participants how to effectively recruit and onboard staff so that they are productive in the shortest amount of time.

-Concepts covered: Manager vs. HR duties in hiring, hiring for strengths, ideal team player, interview best practices, internal vs. external candidates, and administrative vs. effectiveness onboarding.
+Concepts covered: Manager vs. HR duties in hiring, hiring for strengths, the ideal team player, interview best practices, and onboarding.

-- Managing Employee Performance – Participants dive deeper into effectiveness onboarding that allows new hires to become productive quickly while maintaining motivation.
-The performance evaluation process is taught and specific methodology developed.
-In addition, progressive discipline and the managers’ role in offboarding is covered.
+Participants dive deeper into how to onboard new hires so they become productive quickly and stay motivated.
+Managing and measuring performance is taught with specific methodology.
+In addition, progressive discipline and offboarding are covered.

-Concepts covered: Expectation setting best practices, stretch goals, SMART goal setting, verbal upfront contracts, CPQQRT Q3, and 1-on-1 meetings.
+Concepts covered: Expectation setting best practices, stretch goals, SMART goals, verbal upfront contracts, CPQQRT Q3, and 1:1 meetings.

-- Finance for Non-Finance Managers – This module teaches participants how to draw insights from financial statements and use them to make informed decisions.
-It is suitable for audiences of all experience levels.
-We assume no prior knowledge and build up skills over the course of the class.
-The language of finance will be explained, and simple statements will be created to demonstrate how to use the concepts.
+This module teaches participants how to read and use financial statements to make informed decisions.
+We explain the language of finance, and create simple statements to demonstrate how to use the concepts.

 Concepts covered: Balance sheet, income statement, cash flow forecast, budgets, and how to analyze company performance.

-- Meeting Rhythms – Participants will understand why meetings are simultaneously the most vivified management tool and the most efficient form of communication when done well.
-Learn how to facilitate constructive participation and get the most from any meeting.
+Participants will understand why meetings are simultaneously the most vivified management tool and the most efficient form of communication when done well.
+We teach how to facilitate constructive participation and get the most from any meeting.

-- Motivation – Studies show that in about 85% of companies, employees’ morale sharply declines after their first six months – and continues to deteriorate for years afterward.
-This module teaches participants what they can do to prevent that decline and keep their employees engaged and motivated.
+In about 85% of companies, employees’ morale sharply declines after their first six months – and continues to deteriorate for years afterwards.
+This module teaches how to prevent that decline and keep employees engaged and motivated.

-Concepts covered: Model for motivation, capitalizing on strengths, managing around weaknesses, giving praise, self-motivation, ARCTIC, and managing different responses to expectations.
+Concepts covered: Model for motivation, self-motivation, managing strengths and weaknesses, giving praise, ARCTIC, and handling different responses to expectations.

-- Developing People – This module teaches participants how to develop staff in a way that lets them define a career that fits the needs of both the company and the staff member.
+This module teaches participants how to develop staff in a way that lets them define a career that fits the needs of both the company and the employee.
 Companies can increase retention and focus their training budgets on areas that will have the greatest impact.

 Concepts covered: Coaching and mentoring, effective relationships, educational development, career pathing, improving engagement, succession planning, and developing managers into leaders.